Looking for the advantages and disadvantages of reading books?

 Billionaires and entrepreneurs read a lot of books each year.

-Your teachers and parents advice you to read more books.
+Your teachers and parents advise you to read more books.

-Even governments dedicate a huge portion of their budget to the education sector.
+Even governments dedicate a considerable portion of their budget to the education sector.

 The question is:

 Is reading books even healthy?